 It’s really this dynamic of powerlessness.
 When a person feels powerless to stop using, then they struggle as to how to get that next bit of support or help with stopping.

 Family members, too, feel powerless.
 They can’t stop the person.
 They can’t change them.
 The problem is when family members feel powerless and they love someone, it provokes fear.
 It brings more fear instead of love.
 And even though they love the person greatly, the power of fear takes over, and then they react from fear instead of from love.
-The fear drives people like wild animals to either go in and attack, or fix, or change, or control, or they step back.
+The fear drives people like wild animals to either go in and attack, fix, change, control, or step back.
 And they step back, and they step back.
-That dynamic of coming from a place of fear is much stronger, and they tend to react stronger, which can either move someone towards treatment or into further isolation.
+That dynamic of coming from a place of fear is much stronger, and they tend to react stronger, which can either move someone towards a treatment or into further isolation.

-So, we try to get family to understand what addiction is and that it’s not personal towards them.
+So, we try to get the family to understand what addiction is and that it’s not personal to them.
 This is one of the best ways to get everyone in the place of moving towards recovery, and we look at it as a parallel process [of healing].
 Families and their loved ones who are struggling with addiction can all be in the process of recovery.

-Interviewer: When during the treatment process does family usually begin to get involved with the treatment of their loved one?
+Interviewer: When during the treatment process does the family usually begin to get involved with the treatment of their loved one?

 Bruce: I believe that families often get involved way before treatment, and that is where their fear goes up and they feel desperate to do something.
 And oftentimes they will call and say, “I have a loved one who has a problem with alcohol, or with other drugs, and I don’t know what to do.”
 We don’t treat individuals; we treat families.
 Because it is a family illness, and so from that first phone call into admissions, the staff are trained to work with families, to understand where they are, what’s happening to them, and what they need, along with how desperate the situation is, in order to make sure people are safe and they can begin to move towards getting treatment.

 Interviewer: How important is the ability to reconnect with family, as a client in treatment?